vinh123456789/EzHomeLab/docs/exiftool.md

 # ExifTool

-[ExifTool](https://exiftool.org/) is command-line application for reading, writing and editing metadata, it supports a wide variety of files.
+[ExifTool](https://exiftool.org/) is a command-line application for reading, writing, and editing metadata.
+It supports a wide variety of files.

 ## Installation

-To install ExifTool in OpenWRT, head to this [link](https://exiftool.org/install.html#Unix) and following the first 2 steps, you can extract ExifTool to a folder such as `~/exiftool/`.
+To install ExifTool in OpenWRT, head to this [link](https://exiftool.org/install.html#Unix) and follow the first 2 steps.
+You can extract ExifTool to a folder such as `~/exiftool/`.
 After that:
 - Install Perl and related modules with:
 ```sh
 opkg update